Helping directors online for over 23 years.

 Read

-Who are Preferential Creditors?
+Who Are Preferential Creditors?

 A preferential (or preferred) creditor refers to a creditor who has the right to payment before others.
 The priority of secured, preferential, and unsecured creditors is set out in the Insolvency Act 1986.
 Preferential creditors are prioritised before unsecured creditors in a liquidation but below creditors with a fixed charge on assets such as property.